The Top Food Experiences in Auckland

 3. Join a Culinary Tour of Auckland’s City Centre

 A great way to start a foodie trip to Auckland is to get orientated with a culinary tour.
-The Big Foody offers a range of food-related tours taking food-enthusiasts to laneway coffee roasters, supermarkets where the chefs shop, the Auckland Fish Market and some fantastic restaurants.
+The Big Foody offers a range of food tours in Auckland, taking food enthusiasts to laneway coffee roasters, supermarkets where the chefs shop, the Auckland Fish Market and some fantastic restaurants.
 What’s more, you’ll get some recommendations on where to eat in Auckland from your expert guide who is a judge for culinary competitions.
 Discover more about The Big Foody’s tours on Viator and Tripadvisor.

-4. Treat Yourself to a Fine Dining Experience at Clooney, Harbourside, Kazuya and More!
+4. Treat Yourself to a Fine Dining Experience at Harbourside, Kazuya and More!

 To celebrate a special occasion or “just because”, treat yourself to some of the fine dining experiences in Auckland.
-A few venues worth mentioning include Clooney in Freeman’s Bay, known for its creative combination of flavours in a romantic setting.
-Harbourside in the city centre is your fine dining seafood restaurant.
+A few venues worth mentioning include Harbourside in the city centre for its seafood specialities with a harbour view.
 Kazuya on Eden Terrace serves beautifully-presented plates of Japanese cuisine.
-Check out more of our restaurant recommendations in 10 Best Fine Dining Restaurants in Auckland.
+Or try Cibo‘s irresistible degustation dinners in Parnell.
+Check out more of our restaurant recommendations in the 10 Best Fine Dining Restaurants in Auckland.

-5. Try the Local Craft Beers or Do a Brewery Tour of the Hallertau Brewery
+5. Try the Local Craft Beers on an Auckland Beer Tour

 You didn’t come to New Zealand to try food that you already eat back home, did you?
 Try Kiwi cuisine at One Tree Grill in Epsom for signature dishes including Hawke’s Bay lamb, Canterbury duck and local market fish.
-Try traditional “hangi”, food cooked in an underground oven, at The Maori Kitchen on Queen’s Wharf.
+Try traditional “hangi”, food cooked in an underground oven, at The Maori Kitchen located in the NorthWest Shopping Centre.
 Or head to Newmarket’s Teed St Larder for New Zealand-style baking and mains.
 Find more places to try local dishes in Where to Try Traditional New Zealand Food?